djh1997/proj324/docs/index.md

 ## Technology readiness level

-I believe my project has meet at least technology readiness level 4, even pushing some level 5 criteria as defined by the European Commission.
+I believe my project has meet at least technology readiness level 4, even pushing some level 5 criteria as defined by the European Commission[^9].

 | Level  | Definition                                                                                                                         |
 | ------ | ---------------------------------------------------------------------------------------------------------------------------------- |